-On the 25th May 2018 the current Data Protection Act (DPA) will be replaced by the new and updated General Data Protection Regulation (GDPR) – meaning the way we manage all information and data within our school will change.
+On the 25th May 2018 the current Data Protection Act (DPA) was replaced by the new and updated General Data Protection Regulation (GDPR) – meaning the way we manage all information and data within our school changed.

 What is the Data Protection Act (DPA)?

 The DPA law was passed in 1998, marking a big step forward in the way information about people is legally used and handled.
 The main purpose of the legislation was to protect individuals against misuse or abuse of information about them.
 This prevents companies, bodies or businesses selling or passing on information about their customers and staff.

 Why was it introduced?